-So the temperature coefficient of resistance at 0oC of any substance is the reciprocal of the inferred zero resistance temperature of that substance.
-So far we have discussed the materials that resistance increases with increase in temperature, but there are many materials electrical resistance of which decreases with a decrease in temperature.
+So the temperature coefficient of resistance at 0oC of any substance is the equal of the construed zero resistance temperature of that substance.
+So far we have discussed the materials that resistance increases with augmentation in temperature, yet there are various materials electrical resistance of which reduces with a decrease in temperature.

-Actually in metal if the temperature increases, the random motion of free electrons and interatomic vibration inside the metal increase which result in more collisions.
+Actually in metal if the temperature increases, the arbitrary movement of free electrons and interatomic vibration inside the metal increment which result in more impacts.

-More collisions resist the smooth flow of electrons through the metal, hence the resistance of the metal increases with the rise in temperature.
-So, we consider the temperature coefficient of resistance as positive for metal.
+More collisions resist the smooth flow of electrons through the metal, consequently the resistance of the metal increments with the ascent in temperature.
+In this way, we consider the temperature coefficient of resistance as positive for metal.

 How Does Resistance Change With Temperature

 Temperature co-efficient refers the change of resistance with respect to temperature of a substance.
-If it’s resistance increased with temperature, then the characteristics of the substance is called as positive temperature coefficient.
+If it’s resistance increased with temperature, at that point the qualities of the substance is called as positive temperature coefficient.

 For example: any metallic conductor (Cu, Fe).
-On the other hand if it’s resistance decreased with temperature, then the characteristics of the substance is called as negative temperature coefficient.
+Then again on the off chance that it’s resistance diminished with temperature, at that point the qualities of the substance is called as negative temperature coefficient.
 For example: insulators and semiconductors.

-Otherwise, If it’s resistance doesn’t vary with temperature, then the characteristics of substance is called as zero temperature coefficient.
+Otherwise, Something else, If it’s resistance doesn’t fluctuate with temperature, at that point the attributes of substance is called as zero temperature coefficient.
 Actually there is no absolute zero temperature coefficient substance.
-But resistance of materials like eureka, manganin, constantan etc. have changed negligible (almost zero) with temperature.
+But resistance of materials like eureka, manganin, constantan etc. have changed immaterial (right around zero) with temperature.